Have you lost or found an animal? Search our help topics for what to do next.

 Consider your own safety first.
 If the animal appears unapproachable, do not attempt to catch it.
 Call your local BC SPCA, Animal Control, police or RCMP.

 A lost pet can be a stressful situation for both the animal and their family.
-Follow the steps below or watch our video for more information.
-Have you found someone’s pet?
-Learn what to do.
+Follow these 5 steps and watch our video below for what to do if you’ve lost your pet.

 1.)
 Search the neighbourhood